MatFeex/devOps/README.md

 **Roles:**

-You've organized my tasks into specific roles to modularize my automation.
+Tasks have been organized into specific roles to modularize automation.
 Here are the roles I used:

 - `docker`: Manages the installation of Docker on my hosts.